amirh-far/LSTM-Stock-Prediction/README.md

 # LSTM Stock Prediction

-Stock prediction model with LSTM, with 14,000,000 stock data.
+Stock prediction model with LSTM, with 14,000,000 stock data. <br>
+LSTM (Long Short-Term Memory) is a recurrent neural network (RNN) architecture widely used in Deep Learning.
+It excels at capturing long-term dependencies, making it ideal for sequence prediction tasks.

 ## Features